lsguntzel/lsguntzel.github.io/index.md

 <h2 style="text-align: center;">FAQ</h2>
 ***Why don’t you accept insurance?***
 This was a difficult decision for me.
 I want mental health care to be accessible.
-However I do not want our work to be bound by the limitations and mercurial nature of insurance reimbursement, which is predicated on a pathologizing philosophy of mental health that only accounts for a portion of the meaningful work done in therapy.
+However, I do not want our work to be bound by the limitations and mercurial nature of insurance reimbursement, which is predicated on a pathologizing philosophy of mental health that only accounts for a portion of the meaningful work done in therapy.
 I do offer Superbills that you may submit to your insurance company for out-of-network reimbursement.

 ***When do you see clients?***
 I see clients in person only on Tuesday afternoons and evenings.
 I may have occasional telehealth availability on other days.